danhermes/cognitive-hackathon/Teacher Guide/Week 4/Week 4 Intro.md

 Here is detail of these Week 4 course days:

 ## Day 1
-Project Discussion and conclusions.
+Teams present their project conclusions.

 ## Day 2
-Complete the project discussions.
-Talk about data.
+Complete the project presentations.
+Talk over the next two days about data, what it is, where it comes from, how we try to interpret it, and its challenges.

 ## Day 3
-Group Review and discussion around the project data and interpretation.
+Conduct a Group Review and discussion around the project data, assumptions, and interpretation.

 ## Day 4
 Cognitive Hackathon Wrapup.
-Bonus Cognitive API hacking.
+Students can activate more API keys for services they didn't try before to try them out just for fun.